Last Updated on

 But, that’s only the first part.
 Expect to incur additional expenses as you proceed to acquire themes for styling your site, plus extensions for powering your ecommerce processes.

-WooCommerce and OpenCart are essentially open-source platforms that are available for free.
+WooCommerce and OpenCart are essentially open-source e-commerce platforms that are available for free.
 However, setting up and running a store on either of them comes at a price.
 In addition to hosting, you’ll possibly pay for themes and extensions, as well as coding services in case you hire a developer.
 Some of the resultant charges could be one-off, while others may proceed to recur periodically over the long haul.

 Since the overall pricing structure is the same, we can conclusively agree that none of these platforms is guaranteed to be cheaper than the other.
 What you end up paying on either depends significantly on your corresponding ecommerce business framework.